Follow the steps below to apply for the semester (or two!) of a lifetime:

 7. APPLY FOR YOUR ACCOMMODATION

-- You're guaranteed accommodation if you apply at least six weeks before your study start date at Macquarie.
-After that, accommodation will be subject to availability.
+- We recommend you apply for accommodation at least six weeks before your study start date at Macquarie to ensure your room.
+Accommodation will be subject to availability.
 Private rooms tend to fill up first, so get in early if you want to ensure you're living alone.

 8. PREPARE FOR YOUR ARRIVAL IN SYDNEY